stefbracke/MGT-RigBot/README.md

 ### Recommended package

-fake-bpy-module is the collections of the fake Blender Python API modules for the code completion in commonly used IDEs.
+fake-bpy-module is the collection of the fake Blender Python API modules for the code completion in commonly used IDEs.
 [fake-bpy-module](https://github.com/nutti/fake-bpy-module)

 ```shell